+This recipe makes one loaf of banana bread without butter.
 To make this banana bread recipe, you’ll need bananas, sugar, flour, salt, baking soda, vanilla extract, eggs, and vegetable oil.

 I love waiting until my bananas are as brown as can be.
 The riper the better!

 You May Also Like: 100+ Back To School Kids Lunch Ideas

 Mix the two together, and pour into a baking pan that has been rubbed down with shortening or a light coat of vegetable oil.